-Initially, people called them Sterling due to their elegant silver coat, but later named Exotic as the silver color was non-existent in any American Shorthairs.
+Initially, people called them Sterling due to their elegant silver coat.
+However, they were later named Exotic as the silver color was non-existent in any American Shorthairs.

 Exotic Shorthair is medium to large in size, with males weighing 3-7kg and females weighing 3-5kg.
 Their round face gives them a soft teddy bear look.
 They have thick, plush coat (white, blue, black, red, chocolate, cream, silver, lilac) with a body and friendly nature of a persian except the long hair and excessive need of brushing.
-This sporty breed is famous for their loyal and affectionate personality, but they can also be quite shy and sensitive.
+Best of all, this sporty breed is famous for their loyal and affectionate personality, but they can also be quite shy and sensitive.

 11. Havana (Shorthaired cat)

 Havana cat is medium in size, with males weighing 4-5kg and females weighing 3-4kg.
 These shorthaired cats are lithe yet muscular, sweet yet playful.
-They also have oval brilliant green eyes.
+On top of it, they also have oval brilliant green eyes.
 One unique disposition about them is that Havana cats tend to extend their paws towards something they are curious about, which differentiate them from other breeds who will usually lean and smell.

 12. Japanese Bobtail (Shorthaired cat)

 Japanese Bobtail was populating Japan for centuries before Elizabeth Freret imported three Japanese Bobtails into the United States and produced more of the breed in 1968.
 Up until now, they are japanese citizens’ priority as they believe having this particular breed will attract more luck and prosperity.